kkshah96/cs3733-d16/Troilus/README.txt

 15. Click on "New Lightning Level"
 16. Click on the "6x1" piece 6 times
 17. Type 30 in the seconds field, then press "Set"
+18. Hit "Save" button
-18. Click the red X twice
+19. Click the red X twice

 GamePlayer Concrete Scenario:
 1. Run StartKabasuji